Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 ```

 Now, after running `make` to start the build process, LLVM is downloaded, patched & built from source and made available to our julia code.
 The whole LLVM compilation took about 40 minutes on my laptop.
+I honestly expected worse!

 ### Defining an architecture